-To continue receiving financial aid, you are expected to successfully complete your classes with passing grades.
+To continue receiving financial aid, the student is expected to successfully complete their classes with passing grades.
 You must have at least a 2.00 cumulative GPA (based on all terms of enrollment) and at least a 2.00 term GPA during each period of enrollment.
 All courses that a student has taken, including transfer credits accepted towards their certificate or degree at TSTC, college level courses and developmental courses will be evaluated.

-Quantitative Progress Measure #1: The Pace of Progression or Completion Rate each Semester School may use standard rounding rules when calculating percentages under the quantitative measurement.
+Quantitative Progress Measure #1: The Pace of Progression or Completion Rate each Semester

+TSTC will use standard rounding rules when calculating percentages under the quantitative measurement.

-Example - 66.5% could be rounded up to 67%.
+Example - 66.5% will be rounded up to 67%.
 Rounding can also apply to the qualitative measure.